RafRomB/imml/README.md

 Free software
 -------------

-*iMML* is free software; you can redistribute it and/or modify it under the terms of the `GNU GPLv3`.
+*iMML* is free software; you can redistribute it and/or modify it under the terms of the `BSD 3-Clause License`.

 Contribute
 ------------